decodica/flamel/README.md

 ## Roadmap

-- Support for GAE go112 API by replacing Memcache and Search with Redis and Elastic on the GCP (or any other official solution Google will provide us with - Memcached API perhaps?).
+- Support for GAE go112 API by replacing Memcache and Search with Redis and Elastic on the GCP (or any other official solution Google will provide us with - Memorystore API perhaps?).
+- Static content caching, provided GCS and the above-mentioned KVP caching system
 - Rewriting of the `model` package using `unsafe` in place of `reflect`.
 This should be fun!

 Any help would be greatly appreciated. :)